 How generations view each concept is determined by the trends they grew up with.
-Western organisations particularly may find the mindsets of their employees are informed by thesocial and political issuesthat surround them (such as a Gen Z employee desiring an employer who advocates for social issues and contributes to charities).
+Western organisations particularly may find the mindsets of their employees are informed by the social and political issues that surround them (such as a Gen Z employee desiring an employer who advocates for social issues and contributes to charities).
+They may even be increasing interest in financial investment programs beyond their retirement fund.
 These differences become even more complex when you consider interactions between intergenerational colleagues.

 Take ‘generation’ out of the equation and you’re left with a diverse workforce with varying needs.
-Understanding those various needs can help you better lead and manage, because ultimately, it comes down tomanagement.
-It’s a flow-on effect:
+Understanding those various needs can help you better lead and manage, because ultimately, it comes down to management.

 - An organisation is only as strong as its foundation, and that foundation relies on empowered, productive and efficient teams.